GideonPotok/victoria-like/README.md

 Victoria-Like is an open-source simulation about industrial society: POPs earn wages, buy goods, suffer shortages, switch jobs, and create political pressure through material conditions.
 The .NET server owns all world state; Unity presents it; the codebase is structured so you can read, run, and modify the simulation without reverse-engineering it.

-This is **not** a Victoria II remake.
-There are no Paradox assets, event text, map data, or branding.
-The goal is to capture the *kind of coupled systems* that make 19th-century grand strategy interesting — society, production, markets, budgets, politics, armies, and state capacity pressing on each other — in code you can inspect.

 > **Status:** pre-alpha.
 The core POP/economy/budget loop runs end to end; military, war, diplomacy, and the Unity client are early or partial.
 See [docs/current_status.md](docs/current_status.md) for the honest breakdown.

 ![Victoria-Like demo: watching Albion's treasury tick down via the REST API](docs/assets/demo.gif)